History of Cork Public Museum

 Daniel Breen (2016 – present day)

-(Above) Former CPM curator Stella Cherry with Prof. John A Murphy and Mairin Quill at the launch of the Seamus Murphy book in 2007.
+(Right) Former CPM curator Stella Cherry with Prof. John A. Murphy and Mairin Quill at the launch of the Seamus Murphy book in 2007.

 The Museum Extension:

 In February 2005, a state of the art extension was opened, funded by Cork City Council and the European Union.
 This addition has allowed the museum to improve and enhance its research and exhibition facilities.
-Cork City Council continues to invest in the museum as we strive to grow and develop all aspects of our operations, making Cork Public Museum and its collections one of the most important cultural assets that the city has.
+Cork City Council continues to invest in the museum as we strive to grow and develop all aspects of our operations, making Cork Public Museum and its collections one of the most important cultural assets of the city.

-(Above) The museum extension just after completion in 2005.
+(Right) the museum extension after completion in 2006.